the divestment process at Princeton

 PRINCO

 The Princeton University Investment Company is commonly known as PRINCO.
 Its stated mission is "optimizing the investment of Princeton’s Endowment" and assuring "the perpetual financial health and independence of the University".
 Andy Golden is the President of PRINCO.
 Some of those on PRINCO's board are also on the university's board of trustees.
-As Chair of the Committee on Finance, C. James Yeh is also on the board of PRINCO.
-The endowment stood at $37.7 billion as of June 30, 2022.
+The Chair of the Trustee Committee on Finance is also on the board of PRINCO.
+The endowment stood at $36.4 billion as of 2024.
 Princeton’s endowment ranks among the five largest university and college endowments in the United States.
 Measured per-student, it is the largest in the world.
 Endowment proceeds provide approximately half of the revenues for Princeton’s operating budget.
 PRINCO does not release any information about its holdings.
-In 2018, the independent Sustainability Tracking, Assessment & Rating System gave Princeton a 1.58/4 rating on Sustainable Investment based on self-reported information, with an overall rating of 65.52/100.
-Three years later, in 2021, Princeton received another failing grade in the Sustainable Investment category with a 2.01/ 5 and an overall rating of 68.42/100.

 COUNCIL OF THE PRINCETON UNIVERSITY RESOURCES COMMITTEE